relaycorp/veraid-website/index.md

 VeraId combines DNSSEC with a new Public Key Infrastructure (PKI) to produce digital signatures that can be linked to a domain name.
 Consequently, every signature contains enough data to be independently verified without external queries, such as DNS lookups.

 Any DNSSEC-enabled domain can be a trust anchor in the PKI, but it only has control over itself.
-This offers far better security than many PKIs such as the Transport Layer Security (TLS), where many trust anchors (_Certificate Authorities_) can issue certificates for any domain.
+This offers far better security than PKIs such as the Transport Layer Security (TLS), where many trust anchors (_Certificate Authorities_) can issue certificates for any domain.

 Designing and implementing _yet another_ auth protocol is not something we took lightly: We know it's hard to get them right and the consequences can be catastrophic.
 Unfortunately, [no existing technology satisfied our needs](./prior-art.md).